top of page

 Pastured Poultry

-We are proudly a pastured poultry operation, meaning that after 2-4 weeks in the brooder, our chickens spend the rest of their lives out in our pastures.
-Here they always have access to our green fields and fresh air.
+We proudly raise pastured poultry, meaning that after a few weeks as chicks in the brooder, our chickens spend the rest of their lives outdoors on pasture.
+They always have access to our green fields and fresh air.
+We started with chickens on our farm first and foremost for their ability to help us revitalize and reinvigorate the soils on our property through pasture rotation.

 What do you feed them?